sunandan-d/ROSPython-exercise-codes/README.md

 # ROSPython-exercise-codes
-Python exercise-codes for The Construct (online course - "Python 3 for Robotics")
+Python exercise-codes for online course - "Python 3 for Robotics" from The Construct

 These are exercise codes of the online course "Python 3 for Robotics" from The Construct.
 The codes are written in Python 3 and include ROS (Robot Operating System)-packages for simulating turtlebot and summit-robots.